Types of Juvenile Delinquency Crimes

 Factors to Help Protect Children From Risk of Delinquency

-These are just a few factors that will prevent children from turning to delinquent acts even if they show risk factors for delinquency.
+These are just a few factors that can help prevent children from turning to delinquent acts even if they show risk factors for delinquency.
 These factors work because they provide youth with a positive role model, community, and family outlook.

 - Having good attachments to family, friends, and positive role models gives children a reason to do the right thing, so as not to disappoint those they are attached to.